jaswingumpella/codevision/PRD.md

    * Media asset inventory (images, diagrams stored in the repo)
    * Full “project tech doc” export (HTML)
    * CSV and PDF security exports
-4. Persist results in H2:
+4. Persist results in PostgreSQL:

    * Structured tables for the UI and exports
    * A full project snapshot JSON blob (`ParsedDataResponse`) for external tooling
+   * Production uses Render's managed PostgreSQL to avoid data loss on restarts; local dev runs the same schema via Docker or any developer-hosted Postgres instance.
 5. Expose everything through:

    * A React + Material UI dashboard